oduwsdl/MemGator/README.md

 * The binary (available for various platforms) can be used as the CLI or run as a Web Service
 * Results available in three formats - Link/JSON/CDXJ
-* TimeMap, TimeGate, TimeNav, and Redirect endpoints
+* TimeMap, TimeGate, and Memento (redirect or description) endpoints
+* Optional streaming of benchmarks over [Server-Sent Events](http://www.html5rocks.com/en/tutorials/eventsource/basics/) (SSE) for realtime visualization and monitoring
 * Good API parity with the [main Memento Aggregator service](http://timetravel.mementoweb.org/guide/api/)
 * Concurrent - Splits every session in subtasks for parallel execution
 * Parallel - Utilizes all the available CPUs